 - Woody’s Lunch Box and Sci Fi-Dine-In Theater in Hollywood Studios.

-There is a lot of information online about the BEST way to see a Disney Park, what to go do first, in what order, you can even make a plan for your ENTIRE day before you go… I think in all of the hub bub of trying to avoid lines at all costs, people have been just afraid of lines in general.
+There is a lot of information online about the BEST way to see a Disney Park, what to do first, in what order, you can even make a plan for your ENTIRE day before you go… I think in all of the hubbub of trying to avoid lines at all costs, people have been just afraid of lines in general.

-I’m here to tell you if it’s less than 30 min, it’s not bad at all.
-45 min and longer, I’ll be honest, is not super fun.
-If you find yourself waiting in line for a ride (and by all means, DO use your fast passes, stay late, go early or whatever to avoid the line if you can).
+I’m here to tell you that it’s not bad at all if it’s less than 30 min.
+45 min and longer, I’ll be honest, is not super fun if you find yourself waiting in line for a ride (and by all means, DO use your fast passes, stay late, go early, or whatever to avoid the line if you can).

-Find fun things to do while you’re waiting in lines.
+Find fun things to do while you’re waiting in line for a Ride.

-Also, now that Disney has the Disney Play app you have another option for things to do in line.
-We passed an hour waiting for Toy Story Mania rather quickly playing the fun game on the app.
+Also, now that Disney has the Disney Play app, you have another option for things to do inline.
+We spent an hour waiting for Toy Story Mania rather quickly playing the fun game on the app.

 If you have the option, Fall is by far our favorite time to visit.
-It used to not be busy, but with the Epcot Food and Wine festival, it’s getting very busy.
-It still in my opinion worth it.
+It used not to be busy, but it’s getting jam-packed with the Epcot Food and Wine Festival & Halloween festivities.
+It still, in my opinion, worth it.
 Also, we have had success in the past using recommendations by the Touring Plans website.

 Just realize before you go that you’re not going to see EVERYTHING and ride EVERY ride.
 You’ll make yourself crazy trying.
 Although I’m a “check off the list” type when I’m on vacation, I have to let go of that instinct a bit at Disney.
 If you love it, you’ll probably go back, save some things for next time.

-If you are going to try to get autographs from characters and employees at Epcot, take along Project Life cards (or other 4×6 pre decorated cards that you can buy at the craft store in the scrapbook section) for them to sign, then when you get home you can just slip the cards into your scrapbook album and not worry about losing an autograph book (btw, not my original idea, saw it on Instagram one day).
+If you are going to try to get autographs from characters and employees at Epcot, take along Project Life cards (or other 4×6 pre-decorated cards that you can buy at the craft store in the scrapbook section) for them to sign, then when you get home you can slip the cards into your scrapbook album and not worry about losing an autograph book.

-Disney Tip #15: Visit KidCot Stops at Epcot and become an Adventure Scout at the Animal Kingdom.
+#15: Visit KidCot Stops at Epcot and Become an Adventure Scout at the Animal Kingdom

 and….